Hifadhi - Livelihoods Project

 This project is aligned with the Sustainable Development Goals.
 The United Nations goals were set up as a universal call to action to end poverty, protect the planet and ensure all people enjoy peace and prosperity.

-In particular this project tackles Goal 3: to ensure healthy lives and promote well-being for all at all ages; Goal 7: to ensure access to affordable, reliable and sustainable and modern energy for all; Goal 12: to ensure sustainable consumption patterns; and Goal 13 to take urgent action to combat climate change and its impacts.
+In particular this project tackles Goal 3: to ensure healthy lives and promote well-being for all at all ages; Goal 5: to achieve gender equality and empower all women and girls; Goal 7: to ensure access to affordable, reliable and sustainable modern energy for all; Goal 8: promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all; and Goal 13: to take urgent action to combat climate change and its impacts.

 How the project tackles the challenges.